MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/test-area-3-check-out-undo-checkout.md

 ### Case 3a: Check Out

-his section focuses on the operation of the check-out command.
+This section focuses on the operation of the check-out command.

 |Action|Test Steps|Expected Results to Verify|
 |------------|----------------|--------------------------------|